Nexis-Network/homepage/content/docs/reference/cli-projects.md

 #### Options

-In addition to the Exzo Network CLI [global options](/docs/reference/neon-cli#global-options), the `create` subcommand supports these options:
+In addition to the Nexis Network CLI [global options](/docs/reference/neon-cli#global-options), the `create` subcommand supports these options:

 | Option                                | Description                                                                                               | Type    | Required                               |
 | ------------------------------------- | --------------------------------------------------------------------------------------------------------- | ------- | :-----------------------------------: |